-100 Year Baan Mai Market is located on Suphakij Road, along Bang Pakong River.
 There’s a temple called Wat Thep Nimit on the opposite side of the road from the market.
-As 100 Year Baan Mai Market is a waterfront market, people can reach the market both by land and water.
+As it is a waterfront market, people can reach the market both by land and water.
 In front of the market, there is a road that goes straight to Bang Nam Priao District.
-Even if you have no private car, reaching 100 Year Baan Mai Market is convenient as you can take songtaew from bus station or train station to the market (yellow/white songtaew route Bus Station - Baan Mai).
+Even if you have no private car, reaching the market is convenient as you can take songtaew from bus station or train station to the market (yellow/white songtaew route Bus Station - Baan Mai).

-100 Year Baan Mai Market is a small market as the length of it is just 200 - 300 meters.
+100 Year Ban Mai Market is a small market as the length of it is just 200 - 300 meters.
 The charm here is a truly ancient market and the traditional waterfront community.
 This area overall is still being well preserved.
-It is believed that the Ban Mai market community has existed since the reign of King Rama III and has been the main commercial center along the waterway routes.
+It is believed that the market community has existed since the reign of King Rama III and has been the main commercial center along the waterway routes.

-100 Year Baan Mai Market is not a big market but the market is still full of different local dishes and snacks.
+It is not a big market but the market is still full of different local dishes and snacks.
 As generally locals go there, the prices are indeed lower and you don't need to be worried about being charged tourist prices at all.

 There are plenty of restaurants along the bank of the Bang Pakong River for those who want to sit and eat good food at the riverside, where you can easily spend few hours.